katiepestotnik/lesson/sections/part4.2.md

 ```js
 displayGreeting()
 ```
-As mentioned above, you can run this function as many times as you would like if we need to greet many users on our website.
-This keeps our code DRY (don't repeat yourself).<br><br>
+As mentioned above, you can run this function as many times as needed such as we need to greet many users on our website.
+This keeps our code DRY (don't repeat yourself).<br>

 `displayGreeting()` is a very simple function that doesn't offer a lot of options.
 How can you build a function that greets someone specifically by their name?<br>
 Parameters and Arguments!